 To reheat, place them on a cookie sheet and reheat at a low temperature in the oven.
 While they get hot and start to crispen, they will not taste as good as they do when made fresh to order.

-In the end, we hope you enjoyed learning about how to make Korean cabbage pancakes.
+In the end, I hope you enjoyed learning about how to make Korean cabbage pancakes.
 It is the perfect Korean treat to enjoy among family and friends!

 Further Carving A Journey Recipes: